 In 1935 Joseph Bombardier took this design concept and created what is now widely considered to be the first snowmobile.
 It had a seat, handlebars, a powered track in the rear and twin skis up front.

-In 1955 three coworkers in the town of Roseau, Minnesota named David Johnson, Paul Knochenmus, and Orlen Johnson set about building their own snowmobile while their boss, Edgar Hetteen, was away on business.
+In 1955 three Polaris co-workers in the town of Roseau, Minnesota named David Johnson, Paul Knochenmus, and Orlen Johnson set about building their own snowmobile while their boss, Edgar Hetteen, was away on business.

 They used an off-the-shelf Briggs & Stratton engine, Chevrolet bumpers as the front skis, and a grain silo conveyor belt as the track.
 Though it was rudimentary the vehicle worked well.